artcore-c/Cerebrum/cerebrum-backend/README.md

 # Cerebrum VPS Backend

-Lightweight inference backend for heavy model computation, designed to run on a VPS and serve streamed responses to a remote orchestrator.

-This service is intended to be accessed only by trusted clients (e.g. the Cerebrum orchestrator) over a private network such as Tailscale.
+High-performance inference engine for heavy model computation for a distributed AI code generation system

 ## Overview

-The Cerebrum VPS Backend runs on a virtual private server and is responsible for all large language model inference.
-It is designed to be accessed remotely by the CM4 Orchestrator over a private network (such as Tailscale) and is not intended to be exposed publicly.

-All commands in this guide are assumed to be run **on the VPS itself**, either via SSH or a remote console.
+The Cerebrum VPS Backend transforms a budget VPS into a dedicated AI inference server.
+It handles all heavy model computation while the CM4 Orchestrator manages routing, context, and coordination.
+Designed for private network access (Tailscale recommended), this backend focuses exclusively on one task: fast, efficient token generation.

+**Core capabilities:**
+- Stream-optimized inference via llama.cpp
+- On-demand model loading and automatic unloading
+- Built-in resource protection (CPU/RAM limits)
+- API key authentication for trusted clients only

+Think of it as the computational workhorse, no UI, no complexity, just reliable model execution accessible only to your orchestrator.

 ## Accessing the VPS